Airtable/blocks/docs/models/table_or_view_query_result.md

 ### parentView

-The view that was used to obtain this QueryResult by calling `view.select`.
-Null if the QueryResult was obtained by calling `table.select`.
+The view that was used to obtain this QueryResult by calling `view.selectRecords`.
+Null if the QueryResult was obtained by calling `table.selectRecords`.

 Type: (ViewModel | null)